NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 - I avoid vague comments like “Still troubleshooting.”
 I always specify exactly what I'm doing.
 - I include timestamps when writing ongoing updates.
+- I write as if the next person to read the ticket has no prior context.
+- I explain every action taken, what was checked, what was changed, and what result it produced.